Chrome Extension Phishing

 ws://analytics-server296.xyz:4367

 Chrome extensions are increasingly vulnerable to credential harvesting phishing and executive impersonation attacks.
 PhishFort offers essential services to detect and take down phishing websites, fraudulent mobile apps, and fake social media profiles that compromise users' trust.
 By identifying these malicious extensions and eliminating threats, PhishFort upholds business and customer security, protecting brands from the reputationdamaging impact of compromised Chrome extensions.
-Learn more about common phishing tactics on social media in Most Common Social Media Phishing Attacks or read about hidden attack vectors in 12 Common Attack Vectors That You Probably Didn’t Know.
+Learn more about common phishing tactics on social media in Most Common Social Media Phishing Attacks, and How Cybercriminals Exploit Trust on Social Media Platforms, or read about hidden attack vectors in 12 Common Attack Vectors That You Probably Didn’t Know.

 A big thank you to Harry Denley who contributed significant time and work to putting this research together.